Summer Residential Governor's Schools

 Marine Sciences

-Visit the VIMS site for more information.
+Visit the Virginia Institute of Marine Sciences program site for more information.

 Engineering

-The engineering mentorship program will be hosted at the Jefferson Lab (JLAB) particle accelerator.
-Students will work directly with a JLAB mentor in studying some of the following topics: accelerator operation, computer science, electrical and mechanical engineering, materials science and physics.
+The engineering mentorship program will be hosted at the Jefferson Lab particle accelerator.
+Students will work directly with a Jefferson Lab mentor in studying some of the following topics: accelerator operation, computer science, electrical and mechanical engineering, materials science and physics.
 The program accepts 12 students per year from across Virginia.
 Application is competitive and selection is made by mentors versus by scoring in the application process.

 Visit the Jefferson Lab mentorship site.